rashedchowhan/rashedchowhan/README.md

-### Hi there 👋
+### Hey! there 👋

 **rashedchowhan/rashedchowhan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

      my name is rashed iqball chouhan
-  🌱 I’m currently studying computer science engineering
+  🌱 I’m currently studying btech CSE